arangodb/velocypack/VelocyPack.md

   one of 0x0b - 0x12
   BYTELENGTH
   optional NRITEMS
-  sub Jason values as pairs of attribute and value optional INDEXTABLE
+  sub VPack values as pairs of attribute and value optional INDEXTABLE
   NRITEMS for the 8-byte case